Summary

 - Malware is affecting the computer

-- Sage 50 has not been activated after installation
+- Activate Sage 50 after installing

 Resolution

-Option 1: Verify computer setup
+Verify computer setup

 - If there are no third-party utilities installed, run a malware scan.
-Refer to Method 1: Uninstall malware in article Program doesn't open when opening a file or using the program icon.

 - Check for expired antivirus software and uninstall or resubscribe as needed.

-- Right-click on your Sage 50 icon and choose Run as Administrator.
+- Run Sage 50 as Administrator.

-Option 3: Verify Activation Status
+Verify Activation Status

 - Open the Sage 50 desktop icon.